zeta-chain/docs/docs/validators/node.md

 - [Polygon RPC Node Setup](https://wiki.polygon.technology/docs/category/run-a-full-node)
 - [BTC RPC Node Setup](/validators/btc)

 Edit the `zetaclient_config.json` file located in the `.zetacored/config` directory and add the RPC endpoints to the `Endpoint = ` section of each chain.

+**BTC RPC Only:** When adding your BTC rpc endpoint to the `zetaclient_config.json` file, you must use exclude http/https and only use the hostname:port.
+It will always attempt to connect using http.
+If you include http or https in the endpoint name, it will fail.

 #### Set Public IP in `zetaclient_config.json`

 Observer/Signer Validators must set their public IP in the `zetaclient_config.json` file located in the `.zetacored/config` directory.

+Observer/Signer Validators must set their public IP in the `zetaclient_config.json` file located in the `.zetacored/config` directory.
+This file will be automatically created when you run `zetaclientd init`.

 ## Phase 2: Core Genesis

 ### Get Updated Genesis File

-After the ZetaChain coordinator has merged the gentx PRs and updated the genesis file:
+After the ZetaChain coordinator has merged the gentx PRs and updated the genesis
+file:

 - Switch back to the `main` branch
 - Pull the latest changes to get the updated `genesis.json` file